 Include something free and make sure they know it.
 Always try to give away something free to the client and make sure they know you’re giving it away to them for free.
 Again, the goal is to make it an easy “yes” for them.

 Look, sound, and act confident even if you aren’t.
 Finally, in the “fake it till you make it” vein, make sure that you look, sound and act confident.
 You’ll eventually get good at it, but you always need to exude confidence to the project client.
-That will help get a “yes” and keep them happy at the same time.
+That will help them get a “yes” and keep them happy at the same time.

 Summary/call for input

-Let’s face it, as PM’s we have to be good negotiators.
+Let’s face it, as project managers we have to be good negotiators.
 There are going to be those times when we need to get things done, get the right resource, or move some dates around with the customer.
 We can’t always just ask.
 We must justify, give something in return for what we want, and prove that it won’t hurt the project in the end.